miztiik/security-automation-remediate-unintended-iam-access/README.md

     - **DENY-IAM-Policy**: A customer managed policy that denies iam permissions.
         - Deny policy takes precedance over other policies<sup>[Ref#1](###references)</sup>
     - **Lambda**:
-        - *EXTREME REMEDIATION ACTION*: Quarantines the IAM user with `DENY-ALL` policy
+        - *EXTREME REMEDIATION ACTION*: Quarantines the IAM user with `DENY-IAM` policy
             - As this is a demo, This automation will revoke IAM privileges for the user with the deny iam policy.
 You can modify this lambda to suit your needs
             - Will quarantine user ONLY when user is **NOT** part of `admins` group
     - **EventBridge Rule**: Triggers the Lambda function